janpstrunn/obsidian-vault/README.md

 	- The Quick Switcher is a fuzzy finder tool that is just too good to be left
 - ### Journals
 	- Is where all daily notes live
-	- Now, the Journals is organized in Daily, Week and Month folders due to [[Getting Started#^vsxqag|Templater]] plugin to automate the template insertion into those notes
+	- Now, the Journals is organized in Daily, Week and Month folders due to [[README#^vsxqag|Templater]] plugin to automate the template insertion into those notes
 	- Daily notes automatically links to respective week notes, only if the week note is created at **SUNDAY**
 		- To understand why, go to [[Journal - Week Note]]
 		- If you don't want to use this template, check the [[Journal - Week Note - Vanilla]] instead